 UCI gives cyclocross world championship to Arkansas for 2022

-FAYETTEVILLE, Ark.
-(AP) -- The cyclocross world championships are coming to Arkansas in 2022, marking only the second time the winter-season off-road racing title will be decided on American soil.
+FAYETTEVILLE, Ark. — The cyclocross world championships are coming to Arkansas in 2022, marking only the second time the winter-season off-road racing title will be decided on American soil.

 The UCI, cycling’s global governing body, awarded worlds to Fayetteville and set a date of Jan.
 29-30, 2022.
 The announcement was made in Denmark at the site of this year’s championships.